Typography and Font Styles

 Basic Typography Principles

 The goal of typography is to improve readability.
-This is accomplished by creating web pages and sites that are visually appealing.
+This is supported by creating web pages and sites that are visually appealing.
 The following key principles help achieve that goal:

 • Readability and legibility: Use appropriate font choices, sizes, and spacing to make sure that text is easy to read.